 These are all supply chain management elements that should be tracked in your inventory management software.
 Related KPIs should also be put in place to ensure issues don’t become critical and that your team can effectively put your related contingency plans into action.

-Having the right stock to meet demand is the holy grail of effective inventory management.
+Having the right stock to meet demand is the ultimate goal of effective inventory management.
 You don’t want to tie up cash unnecessarily, yet you don’t want to experience lost sales due to out of stocks.

 Taking the time to set appropriate par levels or minimum stock levels in your system will yield significant benefits.
-Much of the work required to understand minimum stock levels can be facilitated by your stock control software.
+Much of the work required to understand minimum stock levels can be facilitated by your stock control or business management software.

 5. Consider ABC Analysis

 Not all stock is created equal.
-In a distribution or merchant facility, managing thousands of lines of stock across an entire warehouse/s can make it difficult to employ stock management procedures.
+In a distribution or merchant facility, managing thousands of lines of stock across an entire warehouse or multiple warehouses can make it difficult to employ stock management procedures.

 Categorising your stock by value and importance is an effective way to manage your inventory.
 ABC classification can be used to identify the most important products in your portfolio and manage them above less valuable stock items.

 You can use ABC classification to go through your product portfolio and add each product to one of three categories.
 ‘A’ type products are high value and need to be managed more rigorously than ‘C’ type items, which may be low value or volume consumables.

 By categorising your products and noting how often each product category should be counted in your business software system, this provides your warehouse team with a random list of products to be checked each working day – perfect for keeping tabs on your inventory.

 6. Build Solid Partnerships with Suppliers